stratosphereips/StratosphereLinuxIPS/docs/usage.md

 You can disable modules easily by appending the module name to the ```disable``` list.

+The module name to disable should be the same as the name of it's directory name inside modules/ directory

 ### ML Detection

 The ```mode=train``` should be used to tell the MLdetection1 module that the flows received are all for training.